-I have convincing proofs that this part of the continent of South America has been elevated near the coast at least from 400 to 500, and in some parts from 1,000 to 1,300 feet, since the epoch of existing shells; and further inland the rise possibly may have been greater.
+I have convincing proofs that this part of the continent of South America has been elevated near the coast at least from 400 to 500, and in some parts from 1000 to 1300 feet, since the epoch of existing shells; and farther inland the rise possibly may have been greater.
 As the peculiarly arid character of the climate is evidently a consequence of the height of the Cordillera, we may feel almost sure that before the later elevations, the atmosphere could not have been so completely drained of its moisture as it now is; and as the rise has been gradual, so would have been the change in climate.
 On this notion of a change of climate since the buildings were inhabited, the ruins must be of extreme antiquity, but I do not think their preservation under the Chilian climate any great difficulty.
-We must also admit on this notion (and this perhaps is a greater difficulty), that man has inhabited South America for an immensely long period, inasmuch as any change of climate effected by the elevation of the land must have been extremely gradual.
-At Valparaiso, within the last two hundred and twenty years, the rise has been somewhat less than nineteen feet: at Lima a sea-beach has certainly been upheaved from eighty to ninety feet, within the Indiohuman period: but such small elevations could have had little power in deflecting the moisture-bringing atmospheric currents.
+We must also admit on this notion (and this perhaps is a greater difficulty) that man has inhabited South America for an immensely long period, inasmuch as any change of climate effected by the elevation of the land must have been extremely gradual.
+At Valparaiso, within the last 220 years, the rise has been somewhat less than 19 feet: at Lima a sea-beach has certainly been upheaved from 80 to 90 feet, within the Indiohuman period: but such small elevations could have had little power in deflecting the moisture-bringing atmospheric currents.
 Dr. Lund, however, found human skeletons in the caves of Brazil, the appearance of which induced him to believe that the Indian race has existed during a vast lapse of time in South America.

-When at Lima, I conversed on these subjects with Mr. Gill, a civil engineer, who had seen much of the interior country.
-He told me that a conjecture of a change of climate had sometimes crossed his mind; but that he thought that the greater portion of land, now incapable of cultivation, but covered with Indian ruins, had been reduced to this state by the water-conduits, which the Indians formerly constructed on so wonderful a scale, having been injured by neglect and by subterranean movements.
-I may here mention, that the
+When at Lima, I conversed on these subjects 1 with Mr. Gill, a civil engineer, who had seen much of the interior country.
+He told me that a conjecture of a change of climate had sometimes crossed his mind; but that he thought that the greater portion of land, now incapable of cultivation, but covered with Indian ruins, had been reduced to this state by the waterconduits, which the Indians formerly constructed on so wonderful a scale, having been injured by neglect and by subterranean movements.
+I may here mention that the Peruvians actually carried their irrigating streams in tunnels through hills of solid rock.
+Mr. Gill told me he had been employed professionally to examine one; he found the passage low, narrow, crooked, and not of uniform breadth, but of very considerable length.
+Is it not most wonderful that men should

-Temple, in his travels through Upper Peru, or Bolivia, in going from Potosi to Oruro, says, "I saw many Indian villages or dwellings in ruins, up even to the very tops of the mountains, attesting a former population where now all is desolate."
+1 Temple, in his travels through Upper Peru, or Bolivia, in going from Potosi to Oruro, says, "I saw many Indian villages or dwellings in ruins, up even to the very tops of the mountains, attesting a former population where now all is desolate."
 He makes similar remarks in another place; but I cannot tell whether this desolation has been caused by a want of population, or by an altered condition of the land.